 Of course, all the readings above are spot readings, which means there could be higher or lower readings in other areas of the same room.
 I tried to capture readings from commonly occupied areas of each room and mark the highest ones.
 If you want to measure EMFs in your home, I recommend walking around with an EMF meter and taking note of the highest readings.

-Six Steps We’ve Taken to Reduce Our EMF Exposure at Home
+Seven Steps We’ve Taken to Reduce Our EMF Exposure at Home

 - Turn off wireless access points and routers when we don’t need them, or reduce their power output in the configuration settings.